dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ##### PredefinedVariablesProvider

-This will give you the possibilty to restrict variables in the expressions.
+This will give you the possibility to restrict variables in the expressions.
 It can be use like this:

 ```C#
 //Using the Options Directly: